Whitney-Nihi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 README for 0x13.
 C - More singly linked lists project containing functions prototypes and descriptions

--size_t print_listint(const listint_t *h) - Prototype for function that prints all the elements of a linked list -size_t listint_len(const listint_t *h) - Prototye for function that returns the number of elements in a linked list
+-size_t print_listint(const listint_t *h) - Prototype for function that prints all the elements of a linked list -size_t listint_len(const listint_t *h) - Prototyep for function that returns the number of elements in a linked list -listint_t *add_nodeint(listint_t **head, const int n) - Prototype for function that adds new node at the beginning of a linked list